Pear Buttery Goodness

 Though I've been heavily debating which recipe to share with you next, the wonderful crispness in the morning air made it nearly impossible for me to resist sharing this wonderful one with you.

-As I've told you before, this beautiful season, we have been blessed with as many pears as we can possible handle.
+As I've told you before, this beautiful season, we have been blessed with as many pears as we can possibly handle.
 We've been canning & dehydrating like madmen!

 Anyway.
-For the past few years, I've been wanting to make pear butter, yet for one reason or another, had never gotten around to it.
+For the past few years, I've been wanting to make pear butter, yet for one reason or another, I've never gotten around to it.

 A few nights ago, Georgia and I ventured into the orchard with buckets in hand.
 I filled the buckets completely with fruit that had fallen on the ground, specifically choosing the pears that were very ripe.
 Bruises?
 Sure!
 Rotting spots?
 You bet!
 Mush on half of it?
 I'll take it!